Central Okanagan / Peachland

 The area has been known to suffer from rockslides.
 In 2009 the falls suffered heavy damage and was closed for rock removal, the main access bridge was also destroyed in the same year due to a tree fell but has since been repaired.

-The trail is maintained well and in 2012 removed and replaced seven of its bridges to improve public safety.
+The trail was maintained well and in 2012 removed and replaced seven of its bridges to improve public safety.
+In 2017, the park was heavily damaged due to flooding and remained closed through 2018 with plans to restore it in the works.

 |Duration Class:||Short Hike|